ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 NOTE: (informative) This memo does not limit the size of NAL units encapsulated in NAL unit packets and fragmentation units. {{ISO.IEC.23090-5}} does not restrict the maximum size of a NAL unit directly either.
 Instead, a NAL unit sample stream format may be used, which provides flexibility to signal NAL unit size up to UINT64_MAX bytes.

+NOTE: Some of the fields described in the payload structures are conditional and their presence is indicated through the relevant parameters as defined in {{Optional-parameters-definition}}.
+These parameters are assumed to be made available prior to sending any RTP packets.

 ### Single NAL unit packet {#Single-NAL-unit-packet}

 Single NAL unit packet contains exactly one NAL unit, and consists of an RTP payload header and the following conditional fields: 16-bit DONL and 16-bit v3c-tile-id.
 The rest of the payload data contains the NAL unit payload data (excluding the NAL unit header).
 A single NAL unit packet MUST only contain atlas NAL units of the types defined in Table 4 of {{ISO.IEC.23090-5}}.
 The structure of the single NAL unit packet is shown below in {{fig-single-nal-unit-packet}}.